smfreeze/discord-gpt-local-plus/README.md

 Example of args:
 `'--model TheBloke_Llama-2-7B-Chat-GGML --chat --listen-port 7862 --api'`

-If you'd like to modify the parameters for Oobabooga, it's this section here of oogapi.py:
+If you'd like to modify the parameters for the response request, it's this section here of oogapi.py:
 ```py
 request = {
         'prompt' : prompt,